liledix4/void/multihasher4void/README.md

 ## How to use?

-In order to apply Void way of file organizing using MultiHasher, you have to use two separate batch script files: ``gethashsumfile.bat`` and ``runfromhashsum.bat``.
+In order to apply Void way of file organizing using MultiHasher, you have to use the same batch script ``run.bat`` for two different purposes.

-### Get Hash Sum File
+### Step 1: Get Hash Sum File

 First, you need to get a list of hash sums of all files you need to organize.
+Drag-and-drop onto batch script either files separately or a directory containing them.

-For that, you need to have these environment variables filled out in ``.env`` file:
+For that to work, you need to have these environment variables filled out in ``.env`` file:

 - ``MULTIHASHER_EXECUTABLE_PATH``—full path to ``MultiHasher.exe`` executable file.
 - ``HASH_ALGORITHM``—type of hash algorithm to work with.
 As of MultiHasher 2.8.2, the following values are supported: ``crc32``, ``md5``, ``ripemd160``, ``sha1``, ``sha224``, ``sha256``, ``sha384``, ``sha512``, ``sha512-224``, ``sha512-256``.